Jamaica confirms first case of coronavirus - Stabroek News

 (Jamaica Gleaner) Jamaica has confirmed its first case of the Coronavirus.

-Health and Wellness Minister Dr Christopher Tufton made the disclosure a short while ago at a press conference at his New Kingston offices.
+Health and Wellness Minister Dr Christopher Tufton made the disclosure yesterday at a press conference at his New Kingston offices.

 The female patient has been in isolation since yesterday after showing respiratory symptoms.